RaheemKhan0/Kebabscrib/README.md

 # Kebabscrib Web App

-Full-stack ordering platform for Kebabs Crib that lets guests build tacos, manage carts, and pay securely while the team creates, updates, and fulfills orders from the admin dashboard.
+Full-stack ordering platform for Kebabs Crib that lets guests build tacos, manage carts, and submit orders while the team creates, updates, and fulfills them from the admin dashboard.

 ## Overview

 Kebabscrib is built with Next.js App Router and React 19 to deliver a modern ordering experience for a French-inspired kebab restaurant.
-Customers can explore the menu, customize tacos with live previews, save their cart to local storage, and check out through Stripe.
+Customers can explore the menu, customize tacos with live previews, and save their cart to local storage before submitting orders that the staff finalizes offline.
 Administrators work from a dedicated `/admin` workspace to add new dishes (with Cloudinary uploads), hide or delete menu items, and monitor live orders backed by MongoDB.
 Authentication, verification, password resets, and transactional emails are powered by NextAuth and Resend.

 ## Feature Highlights

 - **Menu & Discovery** – Responsive hero, menu grid, and detailed item modals powered by SWR (`MenuProvider`) so guests always see the latest offerings.
 - **Custom Taco Builder** – Guided workflow (`components/Menu/Tacos`) for building tacos, limiting base meats by size, selecting sauces, cheese, vegetables, and upselling meal add-ons via modal pickers.
-- **Shopping Cart & Checkout** – Client cart context persists to `localStorage`, enforces unique cart IDs for every combination, calculates add-on totals, and formats Stripe line items automatically.
+- **Shopping Cart & Checkout** – Client cart context persists to `localStorage`, enforces unique cart IDs for every combination, calculates add-on totals, and submits draft orders directly to the backend.
 - **Authentication & Accounts** – Credential-based auth with NextAuth, protected routes via middleware, verification & password reset tokens, and profile management.
-- **Payments & Orders** – Draft orders stored in MongoDB, Stripe Checkout and PaymentIntent APIs finalize payment, and `stripe/webhook` flips orders to paid, updates user history, and emails receipts.
+- **Order Management** – Draft orders stored in MongoDB can be reviewed and marked complete from the admin dashboard, ensuring every submission is tracked.
 - **Email Workflows** – Resend templates for order receipts, verification, password resets, and contact us submissions keep customers informed.
 - **Admin Operations** – Role-gated dashboard with menu CRUD (includes Cloudinary uploads and slug generation), order completion actions, and live toast feedback.